SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/04-running-jobs.md

 # replace XX with the code provided by your instructor
 # remove this for your own work
 #SBATCH --reservation=scwXXXX_YY
+# Specify the development partition, this will give out job a maximum of 30 minutes to run
+#SBATCH --partition=development
 ###

 /bin/hostname